Related services and key industries

 Key industry sectors

-Mark ranks near the top of the industry's leading inter partes review (IPR) practitioners before the USPTO's Patent Trial and Appeal Board (PTAB).
-In Patexia's 2020 IPR Intelligence Report, Mark achieved a success rank of 13th among IPR practitioners representing petitioners, putting him in the top 0.5 percent of over 3,000 attorneys who represented petitioners.
-In Patexia's 2019 IPR Intelligence Report, Mark achieved an overall performance rank of 30th.
-As these rankings reflect, Mark's IPR teams have prevailed for petitioners and patent owners alike, including, in some cases, through appeal and on remand back to the PTAB.
-Mark's extensive post-grant proceeding experience also includes directing all aspects of reissues and reexaminations.
+Mark has extensive post-grant proceeding experience, especially with inter partes review (IPR) proceedings before the USPTO's Patent Trial and Appeal Board (PTAB).
+Mark's IPR teams have prevailed for petitioners and patent owners alike, including, in some cases, through appeal and on remand back to the PTAB.
+Mark has also directed all aspects of reissues and reexaminations.

 In the course of his litigation and transactional work, Mark has worked with many different mechanical, electrical, processing, software, and medical device technologies, including petroleum exploration drilling technology, motor and generator technology, outdoor power equipment, endoscopic technology, injection port technology, intraosseous access device technology, biosensor technology, endovascular technology, microsurgical robotic technology, medical imaging technology, optical filters, and telecommunications equipment.